mrjoops/symfony-service-devtools/README.md

 You can install it with [Composer](https://getcomposer.org).

 ```
-composer require --dev mrjoops/symfony-service
+composer require --dev mrjoops/symfony-service-devtools
 ```

 ## Prerequisites

-If you use Symfony Flex, you can safely jump to the [Usage](#Usage) section.
+If you use Symfony Flex, you can safely jump to the [Usage](#usage) section.
 Otherwise you must copy the following files in your project to enjoy all the features:

 * .php_cs.dist